karthick-1426/Module-15/Build and Evaluate an Expression Tree.md

 # Ex.
-No: 15D - Build a Heap Tree Using Python
+No: 15D - Build and Evaluate an Expression Tree

 ## AIM:
-To write a Python program to build a heap tree using appropriate Python package and function.
+To write a Python program to build and evaluate the given Expression tree.

 ---

 ## ALGORITHM:

 1. **Start the program.**
-2. Import the `heapq` module.
+2. Create nodes for operators and operands.
+3. Build the expression tree by connecting nodes in the correct hierarchical structure.
-3. Define a function `heaptree(H)` that takes a list `H` as input.
+4. Define a recursive function `evaluate(root)`:
-4. Use `heapq.heapify(H)` to convert the list into a min-heap.
-5. Print the created heap.
+   - If the node is a number (leaf), return it.
+   - Else, recursively evaluate left and right subtrees.
+   - Apply the operator at the current node to the results.
+5. Return the final result from the root node.
 6. **End the program.**

 ---